Nikolaos-Gkionis/nikolaos-ixd/docs/histories.md

     data:
       date: 2022-07-15
       title: Validation
-      description: Should prototypes have validation?
+      description: Should prototypes have validation?      ==part of NCTS5==
   - url: "/histories/macro-interactions"
     data:
       date: 2022-07-14
       title: Macro interactions
-      description: A series of different approaches to a single user problem.
+      description: A series of different approaches to a single user problem.   ==part of NCTS5==
   - url: "/histories/house-consignments"
     data:
       date: 2022-07-07
       title: House consignments
-      description: Exploring our riskiest assumption.
+      description: Exploring our riskiest assumption.   ==part of NCTS5==
   - url: "/histories/guarantee"
     data:
       date: 2022-07-01
       title: Guarantee
-      description: One of our smallest sub-journeys with a lot of dependencies.
+      description: One of our smallest sub-journeys with a lot of dependencies.   ==part of NCTS5==
   - url: "/histories/trader-details"
     data:
       date: 2022-06-30
       title: Trader details
-      description: The new phase 5 trader details journey.
+      description: The new phase 5 trader details journey.   ==part of NCTS5==
   - url: "/Histories/pre-task-list"
     data:
       date: 2022-05-20
       title: Pre task list
-      description: A series of prototype screenshots, including summary page text decoration variants
+      description: A series of prototype screenshots, including summary page text decoration variants.   ==part of NCTS5==
   - url: "/Histories/map"
     data:
       date: 2022-04-12
       title: Map
-      description: A Service lanscape mapping and an Ecosystem exporation
+      description: A Service lanscape mapping and an Ecosystem exporation.   ==part of NCTS5==
   - url: "/Histories/ncts-overview"
     data:
       date: 2022-04-12
       title: Service Overview
       description: The rationale behind the New Computerised Trading System.
-How will the service evolve in Phase 5
+How will the service evolve in Phase 5.   ==part of NCTS5==
   - url: "/Histories/variants"
     data:
       date: 2022-02-20